fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - Decide on **state and where it lives**.
 - Know **what changes when state changes**.

-😅 Well this wasn't exactly a 5 minute refresher.
-But hopefully it was useful.
-Happy React studying 🙌🏼

 ## Resources

 - [**JSON Placeholders**](https://jsonplaceholder.typicode.com/)